alexhsamuel/supdoc/README.md

 ```

 A key of `modules` is a fully-qualified Python module name.
 The corresponding
-value is an odoc describing the Python module.
+value is an objdoc describing the Python module.

-An **odoc** is a JSON object ecoding summary and documentation for a Python
+An **objdoc** is a JSON object ecoding summary and documentation for a Python
 object.
-An odoc may document any type of Python object, such as a module,
+An objdoc may document any type of Python object, such as a module,
 class, function, method, or scalar value.
-An odoc may be recursive, i.e.
+An objdoc may be recursive, i.e.
-contain other odoc instances, to express composition of Python objects.
+contain other objdoc instances, to express composition of Python objects.

-With an sdoc, an odoc can be located given two pieces of information: its
+With an sdoc, an objdoc can be located given two pieces of information: its
 fully-qualified module name and its name path within the module.
 The latter is
 the dotted series of names by which the object is found by successive calls to
 `getattr()`, starting with the module itself.
 If the name path is omitted, this
 indicates the module object itself.
 The name path is generally, but not always,
 the same as the object's qualname.

-A **ref** is a JSON object that refers to another odoc.
+A **ref** is a JSON object that refers to another objdoc.
 The syntax follows the
 [JSON Reference draft
 standard](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).
 It is
 looks as follows